ofarrelle/dualshock-joystick/README.md

 | R2                        | B7                     |
 | Share                     | B8                     |

 For example, when the left joystick is moved horizontally, the A0 variable changes value.
 Similarly when the Triangle button is pushed, the B3 variable registers an input.
-Variables A3 and A4 I have yet to discover, while variables P0 (and potentially P1, P2, P3) I have not experiemented with.
+Variables P0 (and potentially P1, P2, P3) I have not experiemented with.
 Recall, these should be associated with the D-Pad.

 In case you ever want to add more functionality (ie. landing gear up/down), start with this button mapping.
 The functions used to define the effect's corresponding with these variables are laid out in [dualshock_4.ini](https://github.com/ofarrelle/dualshock-joystick/blob/master/dualshock_4.ini)